We can all agree that on projects, digital or otherwise organization is an essential part of working efficiently.

 Here's a better way: A standardized project folder structure that is well organized, clearly named and easily navigable.

-I've basically stolen this concept from years of freelancing at studios far more organized than myself, and here's why it's so good:
+I've pretty much stolen this concept from years of freelancing at studios far more organized than myself, and here's why it's so good:

 It's chronological.
 The first step in the project is gathering references – "00_Reference".
 Next, previz – "01_Development", followed by After Effects an project – "03_Projects", etc. As the project progresses you'll naturally work your way down the folder structure from 00_ to 11_.